Angelica137/coffee-shop/backend/README.md

 ### Setup Auth0

-1. Create a new Auth0 Account
+1. Create a new Auth0 Account - done
-2. Select a unique tenant domain
+2. Select a unique tenant domain - done
-3. Create a new, single page web application
+3. Create a new, single page web application - in progress
 4. Create a new API
    - in API Settings:
      - Enable RBAC